fuzzylabs/edge-vision-power-estimation/docs/NeuralPower.md

 3. [Results](#results)
 4. [Extra](#extra)

-NeuralPower paper starts with the following 3 questions as main motivation as part of their research,
+The [NeuralPower](<https://arxiv.org/abs/1710.05420>) paper starts with the following 3 questions the motivation for their research,

 1. How much energy is consumed for an inference made by a convolutional neural network (CNN)?
 2. Is it possible to predict this energy consumption before a model is even trained?